 make your way straight before me.—Psalm 5:7–8

-This call to worship is a little on the long side, but still effective.
-For an invitation of this length, it’s helpful to have your musicians play under it.
-This will help draw the worshipers in and keep their attention as the call to worship is recited.
+This call to worship is a little on the longer side, but still effective.
+For an invitation of this length, it’s helpful to have your worship team play under it.
+You could show the passage with your presentation software as the leader reads, or even simply show a fitting background for worship to help prepare the atmosphere.
+This will help draw the worshipers in and keep their attention as the call to worship is recited at your church gathering.

 I will give thanks from Psalm 9